docpad-archive/documentation/01-start/03-begin.html.md

 Now let's add a nifty loading effect using JavaScript and the [jQuery JavaScript Library](http://jquery.com).
 As always, there's plenty of other JavaScript Libraries you can use, but in this guide we'll go with jQuery.

 To do this, we'll first download the [jQuery library](http://code.jquery.com/jquery.js) file and put it in our `static` directory at `src/static/vendor/jquery.js`.

 The reason we use the `static` directory for vendor files is that it is extremely unlikely we'll ever want to render any vendor files, so having them there is a good choice for consistency and speed.
-Whereas, we will probably eventually want to render our own scripts and styles with something, so generally we'll just put them in the documents directory to make the transition to rendering engines easier.
+Whereas, we will probably eventually want to render our own scripts and styles with something, so generally we'll just put them in the render directory to make the transition to rendering engines easier.

- Now that we have included jQuery in our project, we'll add our nifty loading effect by adding a script file at `src/documents/scripts/script.js` that contains:
+Now that we have included jQuery in our project, we'll add our nifty loading effect by adding a script file at `src/render/scripts/script.js` that contains:

 ``` javascript
 (function(){